zsxkib/diffusion-pipe/README.md

   - Block swapping is supported for Wan, HunyuanVideo, Flux, and Chroma.
     - Big thanks to @kohya-ss and [Musubi Tuner](https://github.com/kohya-ss/musubi-tuner) from which most of the implementation is taken.
     - See the example hunyuan_video.toml file for how to configure.
+  - Reduced memory use of Wan by removing some forced casts to float32.
+I am able to measure a very small, but consistent increase in validation loss, so there is at least some decrease in quality.
+But the memory savings are large when training on videos, and it is likely worth it.
+By using fp8 transformer + offloading most of the blocks (e.g. blocks_to_swap=32), you can (just barely) train 512x512x81 sized videos on a single 4090.
 - 2025-03-06
   - Change LTX-Video saved LoRA format to ComfyUI format.
   - Allow training more recent LTX-Video versions.